 Motsenbocker’s comes with a classic spray gun and simple pull trigger that allows point application during spray paint removal.
 The solvent works effectively without removing concrete cement.

-You can as well remove graffiti and other stains such as oil stains, molds, or animal stains without much problem.
+You can remove graffiti and other stains such as oil stains, molds, or animal stains without much problem.
 Notably, Motsenbocker’s is highly portable and self-activating.

 BHA Strip is an abrasive design paint removal that features finely packed brush leave that integrates extra coarse silicon carbide abrasive grains – durable.